pxiangwu/RCNet/readme.md

 - The dataloader for classification task is in file `utils/datasets.py`.
 The dataloader for segmentation task is in file `utils/part_dataset.py`.
 - `utils/pointnet.py1` provides some modules, which are about spatial transformer (STN).
 - `utils/orderpoints.py` provides functions for partitioning the ambient space into structured beam.
 Currently the code is not the most efficient.
-More efficient version will be updated later.
+For more efficient version, please refer to [here](https://github.com/pxiangwu/MotionNet/blob/master/data/data_utils.py#L105).
 - `utils/provider` provides functions for some basic data augmentation, such at random jitter, random scale, etc.
 - Directory `utils/gen_point_cloud` includes some codes (you may not need) for converting mesh into point clouds.
 It relies on pyntcloud library.